If you work a 12-hour or night shift, this guide is going to be a game-changer.

 - (Optional) Organic frozen spinach.
 Doesn’t change the taste, but gets you a serving of veggies.

 I drink a smoothie similar to the one above for a meal almost on a daily basis (though I add in extra carbs and calories because I’m attempting to pack on extra weight).
+It looks like so:

 Can’t bring a blender to work?
 Stick a scoop of protein in a shaker bottle, and BAM – there’s 25 g of protein prepared in 60 seconds.
 Add a bag of mixed veggies from the microwave and you’ve got yourself a really weird meal that is pretty damn easy to prepare and pretty damn good for you.